AviatrixSystems/Docs/HowTos/Aviatrix_Account_Azure.rst

 #.
 On the Request API permissions for Azure Service Management page, under Permissions, select **user_impersonation.**

 You can now use the four values you saved to onboard your Azure account in your Aviatrix Controller.

-Now, you should have the following information to create an access account on Azure.

 ==========================================               ======================
 Access Account Setup Input Field                         Value